TVW Design Gym - Service Design for Social Impact

 Palmer's Hot Chicken is a family-owned restaurant that started when the owner followed his dream of opening his own restaurant after being in the service industry for years.
 He works alongside his wife, who operates all the behind-the-scenes and keeps the restaurant running.
 They own three restaurants, one in Dallas and two in Georgia.
 They also have two food trucks and run catering services.
 Their main product is a hot chicken sandwich.

-Participants went back into their breakout groups to discuss the different elements of each stage.
+Participants returned to their breakout groups to discuss the various elements of each stage.
 Here is what they came up with:

-The customer wants to eat Nashville fried chicken, has a budget of about $25, and doesn't have to worry about making a mess.
+The customer wants to eat Nashville-style fried chicken, has a budget of about $25, and doesn't mind making a mess.

 For the Front Stage, the participants listed important factors/happenings: transactions, menu, open seating, the restaurant’s design, cleanliness, what it sounds like when you walk in, and what it smells like.

-In the Back Stage are ingredients, equipment, production, information systems, management systems, food storage, insurance and maintenance, and security.
+In the Back Stage are ingredients, equipment, production, information systems, management systems, food storage, insurance, maintenance, and security.

 Ideas and innovation consist of the recipe, ways to innovate and prepare food, and the use of QR codes for menus.